top of page

 Data from our members

-Patients diagnosed at Stages 1, 2 and 3 are likely to be offered surgery, radiotherapy or chemotherapy with curative intent.
+Patients diagnosed at Stages 1, 2 and 3a are likely to be offered surgery, radiotherapy or chemotherapy with curative intent.
 They may also be prescribed a TKI (see below).

-About 85% of ALK-positive patients are diagnosed at Stage 4 and are likely to be treated with oral drugs that work to shrink the tumours.
+Patients diagnosed at Stages 3b and 4 are likely to be treated with oral drugs that work to shrink the tumours and inhibit their growth.
 These drugs are called Tyrosine Kinase Inhibitors (TKIs).

-The terms of NICE approval depends on the pharmaceutical company’s submission and this can affect the order (pathway) in which these drugs can be used.
-A table showing these pathways is at the foot of our NICE page.
+The terms of NICE approval depend on the pharmaceutical company’s submission and this can affect the order (pathway) in which drugs can be used.

 A 4th generation TKI and other possible treatments are currently under trial.